-The project commenced with providing Project Management advisory to administer the business analysis of the new software development.
-The assistance of our Project Manager was necessary to gather client requirements and to recognise business needs.
+The project commenced with providing a Project Management advisory to administer the business analysis of the new software development.
+The assistance of our Project Manager was necessary to gather client requirements and to recognize business needs.

-The challenge within project management was not only learning the complex systems, the technological combinations of various engineering areas (software, electrical, mechanical and hydraulic), but also connecting different engineering languages to form a common development process from requirement definitions to final system verification.
+The challenge within project management was not only learning the complex systems, and the technological combinations of various engineering areas (software, electrical, mechanical, and hydraulic), but also connecting different engineering languages to form a common development process from requirement definitions to final system verification.

 Scalo is excited to participate in this challenging technological project that will make a difference to the environment.
 Stay tuned for more project updates.